shinobi-14/Muon-Detection/README.md

 ## Repo Structure
 The PCB was designed entirely in EasyEDA.
 I've included the design files, 3D files, gerber, schematic, test codes, media files and testing materials.

-To replicate or explore this project, download the repository files and open them in EasyEDA, ensuring all file paths are correctly linked
+To replicate or explore this project, download the repository files and open them in EasyEDA, ensuring all file paths are correctly linked.

 	1. 3D_files
 		a.
 SIPM main PCB | SIPM small PCB